Optimized variance estimation under interference and complex experimental designs

 where, as above, $\Pr{i,j \in \Obs}$ is the probability of simultaneously observing potential outcomes $\parak$ and $\paral$.

-The Horvitz--Thompson estimator is unbiased whenever the variance bound is design-compatible.
-However, unbiasedness does not ensure that the estimator is precise, and an imprecise estimator could yield misleading inferences even in large samples.
+The Horvitz--Thompson estimator is unbiased whenever the variance bound is design compatible.
+However, unbiasedness does not ensure that the estimator is precise.
 While the precision of the estimator critically depends on the potential outcomes and the experimental design, the experimenter's choice of variance bound also plays a part.
 To explore this, we define

-to be a random variable for each pair $(k, \ell) \in \Pop^2$, capturing the inverse propensity weighting done by the estimator.
-We define $0/0$ to be zero, meaning that $R_{k\ell} = 0$ if potential outcomes $k, \ell \in \Pop$ are never observed simultaneously.
-Collecting the $4n^2$ variables $R_{k\ell}$ in a vector $\vec{R}$, we can use the covariance matrix $\Cov{\vec{R}}$ to characterize the precision of the variance bound estimator.
+to be a random variable for each pair $(k, \ell) \in \Pop \times \Pop$, capturing the inverse propensity weighting done by the estimator.
+We define the ratio of zero and zero to be zero, meaning that $R_{k\ell} = 0$ if potential outcomes $k, \ell \in \Pop$ are never observed simultaneously.
+Collecting the $K^2$ variables $R_{k\ell}$ in a vector $\vec{R}$, we use the covariance matrix $\Cov{\vec{R}}$ to characterize the precision of the variance bound estimator.